LMU-MSBA/bsan-6080-reMarkable/README.md

 ![image](https://user-images.githubusercontent.com/59128920/163670525-21d0b96b-5621-4862-a3bf-21a5a36b7e31.png)

-This information will allows us to extract customer insights from large ammounts of data to drive business insights and recommendations.
+This information allows us to extract customer insights from large ammounts of data to drive business insights and recommendations.

 ## 4.2 Generate Test Design [↑](https://github.com/LMU-MSBA/bsan-6080-reMarkable#table-of-content)